A Japanese billionaire recently purchased one of the world’s most expensive violins so he can share it with musicians around the world.

 According to pricing website Kakaku.com, a violin of this kind is sold for 1,000,000,000 Japanese yen ($8,750,000) but can fetch up to over $15 million in private dealings, Soranews24 reports.

 Maezawa wrote on his Instagram post that he doesn’t plan to keep the violin for himself but intends to share it to others around the globe.
 He noted that the idea is to allow different local musicians to help enrich children’s awareness of classical music.
+Sites like Fiddlersguide also has buying advice on the equipment you’ll need to get started.

 But while Maezawa’s intentions sounded noble, many Japanese netizens criticized him for the purchase, alleging that it is nothing more than a PR tactic.